Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Problem Formulation

 \section{Problem Formulation}

-GPA is formulated as follows: \begin{problem} \end{problem} The objective function in~\eqref{obj:1} maximizes the number of times the $m$ devices are served during the time horizon of $k$ frames.
+GPA is formulated as follows: \begin{problem} \end{problem} The objective function in~\eqref{obj:1} maximizes the number of times each device is served during the time horizon of $k$ frames.
 Constraints~\eqref{cns1:1} list the optimization variables.
 Constraints~\eqref{cns2:1} guarantee a minimum of $L_{i}^t$ bits for device $i$ when served in frame $t$.
-Constraints~\eqref{cns3:1} relate the variables $x_{ij}^t$ and $p_{ij}^t$: if $x_{ij}^t=0$, then so is $p_{ij}^t$ and if $x_{ij}^t=1$, then device $i$ can use any $p_{ij}^t$ that is less than the maximum transmission power $\upper{e}_i$ (if device $i$ is not served in slot $j$ of frame $t$, then it is not using any power and it is using at most the maximum otherwise).
-Constraints~\eqref{cns4:1} restrict the limit of transmission powers used by device $i$ in all RBs $(j,t)$.
-Constraints~\eqref{cns5:1} force $x_{ij}^t=p_{ij}^t=z_{i}^t=0$ for all $i,j,t$, whenever device's $i$ packet has not yet arrived or its deadline is already due.
-Constraints~\eqref{cns6:1} relate the variable $x_{ij}^t$ and $z_{i}^t$: if $z_{i}^t=0$ then so is $x_{ij}^t$ (if device $i$ is served in frame $t$, then there must exists a slot $j$ when it is served).
+Constraints~\eqref{cns3:1} guarantee that if device $i$ is not served in slot $j$ of frame $t$, then it is not using any power and it is using at most the maximum otherwise.
+Constraints~\eqref{cns4:1} restrict the limit of transmission power used by device $i$ in all RBs $(j,t)$.
+Constraints~\eqref{cns5:1} force $x_{ij}^t=p_{ij}^t=z_{i}^t=0$ for all $i,j,t$, whenever device $i$'s packet has not yet arrived or its deadline is already due.
+Constraints~\eqref{cns6:1} guarantee that if device $i$ is served in frame $t$, then there must exist a slot $j$ when it is served.
 Constraints~\eqref{cns7:1} limit the number of devices served in RB $(j,t)$ to a positive number $M\leqslant m$.
 Finally, constraints~\eqref{cns8:1} mark device $i$ as not-yet-served in frame $t$ if it has no packet to send.